BackFace-Softwares-INC/Simple-Object-Placer/README.md

 After the repo is cloned, place the addons folder in your project.
 Enable the addon on ```Project > Project Settings > Plugins > ObjectPlacer```

-After enabling the plugin, a new tab named "Object Placer" should appear in the bottom panel, place the object (PackedScene) in the empty slot, set the offset and enable, then just click on the location where you want to place the object, the location need to has collision.
+After enabling the plugin, a new tab named "Object Placer" should appear in the bottom panel, select the .tscn file on the file tree, set the offset, scale and random rotation and enable, then just click on the location where you want to place the object, the location need to has collision.

-# Documentation
-* BFOP.gd is the main plugin code.
-* plugin.cfg is the configuration file.
-* ui/scripts/ui.gd is the main code, all the features and interface logic is on this file.
-* plugin version logic > v: x.x.x.x -> x.x.x.Y = alpha version -> x.x.Y.x = beta version -> x.Y.x.x = release candidate version -> Y.x.x.x = release version.
+## What i do?
+.
+BFOP.gd -> It's the code responsible for talking to the Engine and creating a new tab.
+. ui/scripts/ui.gd -> It's the brain of the addon, it controls the interface and all the logic of positioning objects using raycast, it's a code with more than 200 lines, it can be complex, but don't worry, everything is very well documented.

+## How the versions work?
+There are four version positions (Example: V1.0.0.0).
+The first value is a release version, the second is a pre-release, the third is a beta version, and the fourth and last is an alpha version.
+How does it work?
+It's simple; take a look at this example:

+v1.3.0.4 -> is a release version with three pre-release versions, meaning it's almost at its second release, and four features are in alpha.

 feel free to contribute to the project ❤